Welcome to the Nest

 After completing an Advanced Diploma in Obstetrics and Gynaecology, Emily then embarked on the rigorous 6 year FRANZCOG training program to become a specialist Obstetrician and Gynaecologist.
 During her Advanced training Emily spent two years in the busy Maternal Fetal Medicine Department at John Hunter Hospital gaining invaluable experience in managing the highest risk pregnancies and in Tertiary level Obstetric ultrasound.
 Emily is now completing her Diploma of Diagnostic Ultrasound to formalise her advanced ultrasound skills.

-Emily works as a Staff Specialist in Obstetrics at John Hunter Hospital and Moree Hospital and a Visiting Medical Officer at Maitland Hospital.
-She is the supervisor for all Interns and Resident Medical officers rotating through the John Hunter Hospital O&G department and is the Obstetric lead for the Belmont Midwifery Group Practice.
+Emily works as a Staff Specialist in Obstetrics at John Hunter Hospital and Moree Hospitals.
+She is the Obstetric lead for the Belmont Midwifery Group Practice.

 Emily lives and breathes Obstetrics and is a passionate lifelong learner/birth nerd.
-In her spare time (lol) she juggles three amazing children, a fruit vegetable and berry garden, a Labradoodle and two cats, rides her e-bike and practices yoga.
+In her spare time (lol) she juggles three amazing children, a fruit vegetable and berry garden, a Labradoodle, two cats and 3 chickens, rides her e-bike and practices yoga.

 Midwife